diagrams/diagrams-doc/doc/manual.rst

   such as `width`, `height`, `extentX`, `extentY`, and `center2D`.

   It also provides functions `sized` and `sizedAs`, which can be used for changing the size of an object.
+For making `SizedSpec` values, which are used as arguments to `sized`, you can use functions like `mkWidth`, `mkHeight`, and `dims`.
 For example:

   .. class:: dia-lhs